-2. Remove the cap screw and discard the lock nut securing the lower A-arm to the frame.
+3. Remove the cap screw and discard the lock nut securing the lower A-arm to the frame.
 Remove the A-arm.

-3. Remove the seals and inspect for cracks, nicks, or tears.
-4. Place the A-arm in a bench vise and using an appropriate tool, drive out the sleeve.
+4. Remove the seals and sleeve and inspect for cracks, nicks, or tears.

+5. Place the A-arm in a bench vise and using an appropriate tool, drive out and discard the bushings.

 1. Clean all of the A-arm components in a parts-cleaning solvent.
 2. Clean the ball joint opening of all residual Loctite, grease, oil, or dirt.
 3. Inspect the A-arms for bends, cracks, and worn bushings.
 4. Inspect the ball joint mounting holes for cracks or damage.
 5. Inspect the frame mounts for signs of damage, wear, or weldment damage.